-Though noise and increased turbidity of surface waters due to construction activities during restoration can have a minor short term effect on recreational activities by temporarily discouraging and decreasing recreational activities in the vicinity of a site; however, many sites do not currently support much if any active recreation.
+Though noise and increased turbidity of surface waters due to construction activities during restoration can temporarily discourage and decrease recreational activities in the vicinity of a site, many sites do not currently support much if any active recreation.
 Nonetheless, it is possible that some persons may avoid these areas due to noise during construction, but such disruption would be minor and limited to the duration of the restoration activities.
 There are many other sites readily available in Puerto Rico that are similar, or better quality, substitute sites for recreation.
 In the longer term, the preferred restoration actions would be expected to increase and enhance the site's post-incident aesthetics and recreational opportunities for fishermen and divers in Puerto Rico.